VincentMatthys/42_GNL/README.md

 Project : Get next line @ 42

 ## Content
-Function that returns a line read from a file descriptor You can find the entire subject in the `subjects/` directory.
+Function that returns a line read from a file descriptor.

+You can find the entire subject in the `subjects/` directory.

 ## Usage